k2view-academy/K2View-Academy/articles/99_fabric_infras/03_fabric_api_and_ui_hardening.md

 **Option 2: Generate a self-signed certificate**

-You can generate a self-signed certificate.
 The <a href="/articles/99_fabric_infras/13_creating_a_self_signed_certificate.md">Generating a Self-Signed Certificate in Fabric</a> article explains how to create and use a self-signed certificate in Fabric using the `certificates.sh` helper script, and alternatively, how to use the `keytool` utility directly.
 It also covers advanced options for IP-based access and browser trust configuration.

 ### Step 2 - Copy the Key to All Fabric Nodes